DmytroHalai/SelfAssessment/Skills/JavaScript.md

   - `new`: 🖐️ used
 - Functions
   - Arrow function: 🖐️ used
-  - Async function: 👂 heard
+  - Async function: 🖐️ used
   - Function declaration: 🖐️ used
   - Function expression: 🖐️ used
   - Default parameters: 🖐️ used